Board of Trustees

 Peter holds M.B.A. and B.A. degrees from the University of Michigan.
 He lives in Mill Valley with his wife, Whitney, and their two children, both MMS graduates.

-FELIX AuYEUNG joined the MMS Board of Trustees in 2016 after serving on the MMS Campus Planning Committee.
+DAVID GRAYCE joined the MMS Board of Trustees in 2017 and currently serves on the Finance Committee.

 David has focused the majority of his career on investing in large leveraged buyouts at Bain Capital (Boston) and, most recently, Pacific Equity Partners (Sydney).
 He has also invested and advised small companies on growth and capital raising.
 In previous years, David has worked as a lawyer and as a consultant with Bain & Company.
 David is currently serving as a Director of the National Art School in Sydney (NAS), the leading fine arts university in Australia granting Bachelor, Master, and Ph.D. degrees.
 NAS has undergone a significant turn-around and commercialization over the past several years, of which David has been a part.